StemboltHQ/solidus-adyen/README.md

 cc in Adyen website and be redirected back to the store after the payment.

-For the AdyenHPP method you'll need to create a skin in your merchant dashboard and add the skin_code and shared_secret to the payment method on Spree backend UI.
+For the AdyenHPP method you'll need to create a skin in your merchant dashboard and add the skin_code and shared_secret to the payment method on Solidus backend UI.

 All subsequent calls, e.g. capture, are done via Adyen SOAP API by both payment methods.